BaGoA/Taz/README.md

 Then, we convert this infix expression into postfix expression.
 Indeed an evaluation of postfix expression is easier.

 Finally we evaluate the posfix expression by stack method.

-## Licensing
-Taz library is free software, you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License.